yjie10/lc-spellbook/README.md

 Difficulty rating is **_entirely personal_** and for reference only.
 A problem I find hard might be easy to you, and vice versa.
 We're all on different parts of the journey. 🐾

-My goal is to deeply understand each question I do —- even if it means spending 40 minutes on a "easy-medium" or getting stuck on something technical for 20 minutes+.
+My goal is to deeply understand each question I do -- even if it means spending 40 minutes on a "easy-medium" or getting stuck on something technical for 20 minutes+.
 (Though...
 I might still forget it later 🙃)

 Still figuring out my ideal way to balance practicing and learning.
 But if you're into slow, steady, reflective problem-solving, welcome aboard. ☁️

 ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈ ᵕ̈

-✨ Special thanks to my spellcasting assistant a.k.a.
-ChatGPT, for gently herding my runaway logic with debugging hints instead of spells.
+✨ Special thanks to my learning assistant a.k.a.
+ChatGPT, for gently herding my runaway logic with debugging hints.
-No "here's the code," just "you're almost there, check that edge case again". 🐈‍⬛ ...
+🐈‍⬛
+...
 And for helping me untangle my thoughts into actual readable notes, including this README. 🪶

 Made with ☕️ and crying over off-by-one errors.